 Why do Keysafes work well with the Personal Alarm?

 Keysafes are a great addition to your personal alarm service.
-As a personal alarm user you can pass on your combination code to our 24-hour Response Team.
-In an emergency situation, the Response Team can then share this code with the emergency services and any emergency contacts who don’t have a key to your home.
+As a personal alarm user, you can pass on your combination code to our 24-hour Response Team.
+In an emergency situation, the Response Team can then share this code with the emergency services as well as any emergency contacts who don't have a key to your home.

-Of course we advise that you only share your combination code with our Response Team and your emergency contacts.
+Of course, we advise that you only share your combination code with our Response Team and your chosen emergency contacts.
 Also remember to keep a reminder of your code in a safe place, just in case you forget what it is.

 They're a godsend really.
 Apart from anything else, it's in case you lose your keys, they're there.
 It's something the people don't think about.
 If anything does happen, the emergency people are told.
 They knew I had a keysafe, they know the number.
 They just go in, get the keys and they're inside ready to help." - Peter Johnson

 Have a question?
 Find out more about the personal alarm

-For more information on purchasing one of our life-saving personal alarm systems, give us a call on 0800 999 0400.
-Alternatively, you can send an email at firstname.lastname@example.org or speak to one of our friendly advisors on 0800 999 0400.
-Alternatively, complete our contact us form and we will get back to you as soon as possible.
+For more information about keysafes or about our life-saving personal alarm systems, give us a call on 0800 999 0400.
+Alternatively, you can send an email at firstname.lastname@example.org or complete our Contact Us form and we will get back to you as soon as possible.